-- Jerry Silva, Regional Energy Development and Innovation Director (Richmond, VA) (804) 325-4363, jsilva@revitalizeva.org - Vicki Humphreys, Grant Programs Director (Richmond, VA) (804) 894-9658, vhumphreys@revitalizeva.org
+Jerry Silva, Regional Energy Development and Innovation Director (Richmond, VA) (804) 325-4363, jsilva@revitalizeva.org

 II.
 GUIDELINES FOR ENERGY INGENUITY FUND PROJECT PROPOSALS

 Background:

 TRRC has established a \$12 million dollar fund for rural, disadvantaged, or Native American communities with \$6 million designated for energy-related projects in each of its service regions, Southern and Southwest Virginia.
 This program is designed as an umbrella that can review various types of proposals for energy projects.
 With a focus on establishing a 'best in class' energy economy, this fund is expected to capitalize on a skilled workforce and promote an energy focused economy for the Tobacco Region.